 In the previous subsections, faults have been inserted as additive terms in the equations describing the nominal plant operation.
 For setting up a structural analysis, it is important to specify where the fault enters, as that is the only relevant information for evaluating whether it is possible to detect it or isolate it from other faults.
 In reality, since different faults have different sources, they also have different properties as signals.
 This information is only relevant in the design phase of the diagnostic tools.
 Table~\ref{table_faults} presents a basic description of all the faults according to \citep{papageorgiouOnlineFrictionParameter2020,asmussenFaultDetectionDiagnosis2021,choNumericalModelingHydraulic2020,linigerReliabilityBasedDesign2017,shanbhagFailureMonitoringPredictive2021,khanFaultDetectionElectrohydraulic2002}.

-The fault description column provides information on how different faults are related to each other.
+The description column provides information on how different faults are related.
 The severity of a given fault depends on how it propagates in the system.
-Figure~\ref{fault_tree} illustrates such propagation properties of the considered faults.
+Figure~\ref{fault_tree} illustrates such propagation properties of the faults listed in the table.

-The mathematical model and Table~\ref{table_faults} do not include any description related to the pump failure, as there is no dynamical relation associated with it.
+The mathematical model and Table~\ref{table_faults} do not include description related to pump failure, as there is no dynamical relation associated with it.
 A fault in the pump will, from an operational point of view, typically result in reduced pump flow and ripples, leading to slower pressure build-up in the system.
-One means of detecting such a fault is to monitor the pump pressure by installing a pressure sensor in the vicinity of the pump.
+Detection of such a fault is obtained by pump pressure monitoring using a pressure sensor in the vicinity of the pump.